johncchampion/ONTAP-Select-Cluster-Creation---PowerShell-v7/README.md

 The script is idempotent and can be re-executed without any known issues.

 ### Disclaimer
-The script and associated components are provided as-is and are intended to provide an example of utilizing the PowerShell v7 and the Invoke-RestMethod cmdlet.
+The script and associated components are provided as-is and are intended to provide an example of utilizing PowerShell version 7 and the Invoke-RestMethod cmdlet.
 Fully test in a non-production enviornment before implementing.
 Feel free to utilize/modify any portion of code for your specific needs.

 ### Requirements
 * ONTAP Select 9.7 or later
-* PowerShell v7.x
+* PowerShell 7.x
 * vSphere 6.5 or later with ESXi hosts managed by vCenter

 ### NOTES
-**ONTAP 9.7 is unsupported on vSphere 7.0 - but it'll still install with a warning event in Deploy - ONTAP Select 9.8 will have support for vSphere 7.x**
+*ONTAP 9.7 is unsupported on vSphere 7.0 - but it'll still install with a warning event in Deploy - ONTAP Select 9.8 will have support for vSphere 7.x*

 ### Dev/Test Environment
 * Windows 2019 Server (jumpbox used to execute scripts)